Installing Bee Packages

 - Soothe a sore throat

-Fireweed Honey - why is it so good for us?
+Fireweed Honey - what makes it so special?

-It is considered to be the 'Champagne of Honey'!
-5 reasons why:
+Fireweed Honey is considered to be the “Champagne of Honey!”
+Here are five reasons why:

-2. It is wild, making it the same, or some would argue, better than organic
+2. Wild and natural, making it better than organic

-3. It takes much longer to crystallize (Crystallization explained below)
+3. Takes much longer to crystallize (crystallization explained below)

-It is the first plant to grow after there's been a forest fire or clear cutting.
+5. Fireweed only grows in very specific environments.
+It is the first plant to grow after there has been a forest fire or clear cutting.
 It helps to replenish the earth so the forest can regenerate.
-The fireweed plant it self carries many medicinal properties and these transfer to the honey.
+The fireweed plant itself carries many medicinal properties and these transfer to the tasty honey our bees make!

 Taken from the tiny white flowers of the blueberry bush, the nectar makes a honey which is typically light amber in colour and with a full, well-rounded flavour.
-According to the Brock University, Blueberry Honey has one of the highest levels of Anti-oxidants.
+Blueberry Honey has one of the highest levels of Anti-oxidants.

 Why does honey crystallize?